 I need information about...

 You have been diagnosed with a deep vein thrombosis (DVT).
-Depending on your health and the size and location of the blood clot, your doctor may recommend that you have one or more procedures.
+Depending on your health and the size and location of the blood clot, your doctor may recommend that you have 1 or more procedures.
 These may be needed to dissolve a large clot or to prevent a pulmonary embolism.
 A pulmonary embolism occurs when a piece of the clot lodges in a blood vessel in the lung.
 Your doctor can give you more information and answer any questions you may have.

 An inferior vena cava (IVC) filter is a small device used to trap an embolus in your lower body and prevent it from traveling to your lungs.
 The filter is delivered by a catheter and placed in your IVC, your body’s largest vein.
 Your health care provider may do this procedure if you have a blood clot in your leg.
 It may also be done before surgery, if you are at risk for a pulmonary embolism.
 An IVC filter is typically recommended for people who cannot take blood thinners to treat a DVT, or for people who have recurrent DVT despite taking blood thinners.
 There may be other reasons an IVC filter is recommended, which your doctor will discuss with you in detail.